Burning Tree Country Club Wedding

-Whether you get married in Bridgeport, New Haven or Stamford…there are thousands of incredible Connecticut hubs in which to choose.
-Below are four of my favorite Connecticut towns, some of which I’ve had the pleasure of shooting at as a Connecticut Wedding Photographer.
+Whether you get married in Bridgeport, New Haven, or Stamford, there are thousands of incredible Connecticut hubs from which to choose.
+Below are four of my favorite Connecticut towns, some of which I’ve photographed.

-As the 5th largest city in Connecticut, this town is famous for its historical Palace Theatre.
-When it comes to Connecticut Weddings and Connecticut Wedding Venues, this is the place to get married.
-This venue has been restored back to its original 1920s aesthetic.
-You can host your party on the actual stage of the theatre, or in one of the many private sections within the lobby.
-Sip champagne while being surrounded by their marble staircase, velvet curtains, gold leaf ceilings, and crystal chandeliers.
+As the 5th largest city in Connecticut, this town is famous for its historic Palace Theatre.
+This is the place to get married when it comes to Connecticut Weddings and Connecticut Wedding Venues.
+This venue has been restored to its original 1920s aesthetic.
+You can host your party on the actual stage of the theatre or in one of the many private sections within the lobby.
+Sip champagne surrounded by their marble staircase, velvet curtains, gold leaf ceilings, and crystal chandeliers.

-Lastly, Westport is one of my favorite towns in all of Connecticut especially when it comes to Connecticut Weddings.
+Lastly, Westport is one of my favorite towns in all of Connecticut, especially in Connecticut Weddings.
 This small town of 66,000 was ranked 22 in America’s richest towns.
 I had the pleasure of shooting at their prestigious ocean-front venue known as The Inn at Longshore.
 This is easily one of the most historical Connecticut Wedding Venues in the entire state.